-Influencer marketing is subject to deep scrutiny which requires a higher level of compliance to avoid potential fines.
+Influencer marketing is subject to in-depth scrutiny, which requires a higher level of compliance to avoid potential fines and reputational damages.

-Influencer marketing is a type of marketing focused on individuals that are able to drive sales often showing the advertised product as part of social media and/or blog posts.
+Influencer marketing is a type of marketing focused on individuals that can drive sales, often showing the advertised product as part of social media and/or blog posts.

-As showed in the chart below, this market has already reached around $ 6 billions of value and is expected to reach $ 10 billions in two years time.
+As showed in the chart below, this market has already reached around $ 6 billions of value and is expected to reach $ 10 billion in two years.

-Also, during the first half of 2018, the average monthly Google search for “influencer marketing” has increased nearly five-fold which shows once again the interest for the topic.
+Also, during the first half of 2018, the average monthly Google search for “influencer marketing” has increased nearly five-fold, which shows once again the interest in the topic.

-What are the regulatory requirements applicable to influencer marketing?
+What are the compliance requirements applicable to influencer marketing?

-The main issue that is challenged to influencer marketers is the lack of transparency as to the fact that they are advertising a specific product.
-Indeed, their advertising activity is often not clearly recognizable by the public which can confuse the advertising activitiy with the personal taste of the relavant influencers.
+The main issue challenged to influencer marketers is the lack of transparency as to the fact that they are advertising a specific product.
+Indeed, their advertising activity is often not recognizable by the public, which can confuse the advertising activities with the personal taste of the relevant influencers.

-In order to sort this issue, the Italian Self-Regulatory Advertising Authority issued the so called “Digital Chart” which provides its recommendations on how to ensure transparency of influencer marketing prescribing, when the marketing activity consists in publishing social media post, the obligation to add, as part of the initial section of posts, the following:
+In order to sort this issue, the Italian Self-Regulatory Advertising Authority issued the so-called “Digital Chart” which provides its recommendations on how to ensure transparency and compliance of influencer marketing prescribing, when the marketing activity consists in publishing social media post, the obligation to add, as part of the initial section of social media posts, the following:

 “Pubblicità /Advertising”, or “Promosso da … brand/Promoted by…brand” or “Sponsorizzato da…brand/Sponsored by…brand” or “in collaborazione con …brand” or “in partnership with …brand”;

-and/or within the first 3 hashtags (#) one of the following statements:
+and/or within the first three hashtags (#) one of the following statements: